HeatSuiteLabs/HeatSuiteDocs/docs/watchapp/watchapp-ema.md

     * `value`: the numerical value you wish for response coding.
     * `color`: The color of the option text.
     * `btnColor`: The color of the option background.
+    * `next` (optional): the unique `key` of the follow up question.
+When this option is pressed, this will present the user the defined follow up question.